What I do

 regional distribution, comparison of simulated change and variability with tide

 gauges and altimetry.
-I am coordinating a subproject (FAFMIP) of the current phase (CMIP6) of the
+I coordinated a subproject (FAFMIP) of the recent phase (CMIP6) of the

 Coupled Model Intercomparison Project, with the aim of investigating the